-The Sample Collection Authority will be informed of the selection process via the Mission Order in ADAMS created by the ISU Anti-Doping Administrator or Assistant, by email and/or directly by the representative of the ISU.
+Just prior to the Event, the ISU will send the specific Test Distribution Plan (TDP) to the Sample Collection Authority. via the Mission Order in ADAMS by email and/or directly by the representative of the ISU.

 B.5.1 ISU Championships